-Not for the exam: Brethower and Rummler remained good friends their entire lives.
-Brethower and his wife built a house in AZ about 25 miles from where the Rummlers lived, and retired there.
+The following is not for the exam: Brethower and Rummler remained good friends their entire lives.
+Brethower and his wife built a house in AZ about 25 miles from where the Rummlers lived and retired there.
 Tragically, Rummler died suddenly in 2007.